tyilmaz1994/tyilmaz1994.github.io/_posts/2018-09-06-telegram-rss-service.markdown

 ---
 Project is briefly gets updates from RSS using telegram bots via telegram groups or channels.

+#[Deprecated] Theese instructions are renewed.
+You can find out communicating with `https://web.telegram.org/#/im?p=@RssServiceBot` what is change...

 ## How to use ?

 Firstly, communicate telegram bot named as `@RssService` in order to get updates.
 There is only one command.